 1. Our own Ninth Grader, Claudia Berger wrote an essay last year, which was selected to be part of a collection of esasys written by teenaged girls, called: RED: The Next Generation of American

-Writers—Teenage Girls—on What Fires Up Their Lives Today
+Writers—Teenage Girls—on What Fires Up Their Lives Today, from Hudson

 Street Press (a division of Penguin-Viking).
 We are so proud of her achievement!